 What's causing all this emissions growth?
 We can (and should) start by looking at four specific sources.

 Climate change is principally caused, in order of amount, by burning fossil fuels to create electricity and heat, factory farming (primarily animals), industrial manufacturing, and using traditional cars, planes, and cargo ships.
-There are other sources, but those are the main culprits.
+As you can clearly see from the data, it's immensely important for us to stop burning oil and coal and replace it with solar, wind, water, and other renewable alternatives (along with storage).
+There are other sources of global warming, but those are the main culprits.

 Last Updated: May 4, 2019